 Are you looking to save money on cleaning products and work toward a more natural lifestyle, eliminating chemicals and toxins from your everyday products?
 Do you love the challenge of making your own cleaners?

-If so, you have to try our simple recipe for homemade dish soap.
-Not the kind that goes into a dishwasher, the kind you squirt into a sink full of water when you’re stuck with the chore of hand-washing the dishes.
+If so, try this simple recipe for homemade dish soap.
+It’s not for the dishwasher, it’s for hand-washing the dishes the old fashioned way.
 (I say yuck, Matt actually likes doing it that way.)

 Even though we wrote a book on how to make all your own household cleaners, we continue to create new recipes and improve the old ones.
 This recipe (not featured in the book) is simple, natural, cheap to make, and cleans dishes to a sparkling shine.